 The Municipality has established Budget and Treasury Office as required by Section 80 of the MFMA.
 The department is presently led by the Chief Financial Officer with five managers in each unit, namely; Asset Management, Budget and Reporting, Expenditure, Revenue and Supply Chain Management units.
-The Municipality has approved all budget related policies as required by Municipal Budget and Reporting Regulations, however, standard operating procedures are still under review.
+The five managers are supported by six accountants across the department.